Skip to main content

 Can I tag people or companies in scheduled LinkedIn posts?

 Yes, most tools support @mentions in scheduled posts.
-The mention needs to match exactly what LinkedIn expects (the person or company needs to exist).
-Some tools offer autocomplete for mentions, others require you to copy the exact name.
+The mention has to match what LinkedIn expects, so the person or company must exist.
+Some tools offer autocomplete.
+Others need you to copy the exact name.

 What's the best time to post on LinkedIn?

-Tuesday through Thursday, 7-8 AM or 12 PM in your audience's timezone performs best for most B2B content.
-But this varies by industry and audience.
-Tools like Shield and Sprout Social show you when your specific audience is most active.
+Tuesday through Thursday, 7 to 8 AM or 12 PM in your audience's timezone works best for most B2B content.
+It varies by industry.
+Tools like Shield and Sprout Social show when your audience is most active.
 Generic best times are a starting point, not a rule.

 Related free tools